exosite-archive/hvac-reference-application/README.md

 1. Navigate to the following URL.
 Note: Product name cannot contain any capital letters. [https://www.exosite.io/business/products](https://www.exosite.io/business/products)

-1. Select *Start from scratch* and then click the "ADD" button.
+1. Select *Start from scratch* and click the "ADD" button.
 In the next step you can use code to configure your product.

 ```
 What is a Product within Murano?